 - Small bottle of water (per person) with each meal, while you are on board the Nile Cruise.

 - Tea or coffee with each meal while you are on board the Nile cruise

 - In Jordan: For your convenience: Wi-Fi internet access and mineral water with soft drinks are available in Jordan on board of all the vehicle for our VIP guests

 - Jordanian departure tax.

-- Visa fee for Egypt is included and will be issued upon arrival at Cairo Airport ( no photos required) for: Australian, NZ, American, EU, Mexican, South African, South Korean, Canadian & Japanese citizens.
-You are responsible for having your passport in order valid at least for 6 month beyond the date of your arrival in Cairo.
+- Visa fee for Egypt is included and will be issued upon arrival at Cairo Airport (no photos required) for: Australian, NZ, American, EU, Mexican, South African, South Korean, Canadian & Japanese citizens.
+You are responsible for having your passport in order, valid for at least for 6 months beyond the date of your arrival in Cairo.

 - VIP Meet and Greet Service upon arrival on Day 1 at Cairo Airport.

 - Trip interruption and cancellation insurance

 - International air fares from/to your home country